Paddington: The Musical

 Paddington: The Musical is a musical with music and lyrics by Tom Fletcher and a book by Jessica Swale.
-It is based on the characters from Michael Bond's book series and StudioCanal's film series.
-It is also the second stage adaptation of the book series, following Shirlie Roden's 1983 musical Paddington Bear's Magical Musical.
+It is based on the 1958 children's book A Bear Called Paddington by Michael Bond and the 2014 film Paddington distributed by StudioCanal.
+It is the second stage adaptation of the book series, following the 1983 musical Paddington Bear's Magical Musical by Shirlie Roden.

-The musical premiered in previews at the Savoy Theatre in London's West End on 1 November 2025.
+The musical premiered in previews at the Savoy Theatre in London's West End on 1 November 2025 and officially opened on 30 November 2025.
+It will premiere on Broadway in 2027 at the Al Hirschfeld Theatre.

 Background

-The musical is based around the character Paddington Bear, first created by Michael Bond in the 1958 novel A Bear Called Paddington.
-Adapted from the novel and the 2014 film Paddington it has a book by Jessica Swale.
+The musical is based around the character Paddington Bear, first created by Michael Bond for the 1958 novel A Bear Called Paddington.
+Adapted from the novel and the 2014 film Paddington, it has a book by Jessica Swale.

 The musical was directed by Luke Sheppard and developed by Sonia Friedman Productions, StudioCanal and Eliza Lumley Productions on behalf of Universal Music UK.

 Productions

-West End (2025–present)
+West End (2025)

 In April 2025, it was announced that Paddington: The Musical would receive its world premiere in the West End at the Savoy Theatre from 1 November 2025.
 On 21 August 2025, the initial casting and creative team were announced, with the exception of Paddington, which was to be revealed during the first preview.
-During the first preview, it was announced that Arti Shah and James Hameed play the role of Paddington with Shah as the on-stage performer (with Abbie Purvis and Ali Sarebani as alternates) with Hameed performing off-stage as the voice and controlling Paddington's facial expressions.
+During the first preview, it was announced that Arti Shah and James Hameed play the role of Paddington with Shah as the on-stage performer (with Abbie Purvis and Ali Sarebani as alternates and Hassan Taj as an understudy) with Hameed performing as the voice and controlling Paddington's facial expressions, whilst also playing the role of Young Man.
+It officially opened on 30 November 2025.
+The show made history at the WhatsOnStage Awards, receiving fifteen nominations (winning nine including Best New Musical) and received eleven nominations at the Laurence Olivier Awards (winning seven including three acting awards for Hameed & Shah, Edden and Hamilton-Barritt and Best New Musical).

+Broadway (2027)

+The production was announced to transfer to Broadway in 2027 at the Al Hirschfeld Theatre, with previews beginning on March 30 and an opening on April 18.
+Produced by Sonia Friedman Productions, Studiocanal and Eliza Lumley Productions, Luke Sheppard will serve as director with casting to be announced.